vbuterin/pybitcointools/README.md

 inputs and outputs is sent as change back to the sender (except for a small fee).
 If in doubt, before broadcasting a transaction, visit https://live.blockcypher.com/btc/decodetx/ and decode the raw tx and make sure it looks right.
-If you aren't familiar with how Bitcoin transactions work, you should run through this procedure a few times on the testnet before developing for mainnet - same if you aren't familiar with segwit.
+If you aren't familiar with how Bitcoin transactions work, you should run through this procedure a few times on the testnet before developing for mainnet.

-OTHER WARNING: Default fees for Bitcoin mainnet are way too low throughout this library.
+OTHER WARNING: Default fees for Bitcoin mainnet are probably too low throughout this library.
 This can cause coins to be lost for a period of time until they are finally confirmed by a miner.
 Hopefully, some kind of "correct fee" detection algorithm will be implemented soon but for now it is recommended to think about and set an appropriate fee when making transactions.
 There are many different ways of making a transaction.
 Whichever method you